 However, chatting on WhatsApp bridges over to employees’ personal lives and so, it has an informal feel to it.
 If not managed properly, this can become a serious source of conflict.

 What to do?

 It’s paramount that your messaging policies on what is acceptable and what isn’t are perfectly clear.
 For instance, these policies can include non-harassment and non-bullying clauses or any other policies that also apply to email, internet, and social networking communications.

 Your employees need to be aware that breach of these policies is as serious on a messaging app as it would be in the physical office or on company emails and can result in disciplinary proceedings.

 Additionally, managers must also understand that there instances when to use WhatsApp and when not to.
 For instance, pointing out an employee’s performance issues to all members in a departmental or team WhatsApp group is not appropriate and can harm overall morale.

 WhatsApp Business API brings along quite a world of possibilities for your internal communications.

 If you don’t have access to the API yet and don’t quite know where to start… you can learn more about how to apply for WhatsApp API, how to create WhatsApp template messages as well as how to create a WhatsApp bot and launch WhatsApp campaigns without coding using our resources.

-Though if you already have access or already decided WhatsApp is for you get in touch to find our how Landbot solution can help you achieve your WhatsApp communication goals!
+Though if you already have access or already decided WhatsApp is for you get in touch to find our how the Landbot WhatsApp solution can help you achieve your communication goals!

 👇 Register with Landbot for free 👇